ChilliCream/hotchocolate-docs/docs/code-first-resolvers.md

 The first thing we did was to ignore our `FriendIds` property so that this property would not show up in our schema.
 The second thing is that we added a field name and associated this field name with a resolver.
 A field resolver is represented as a delegate that can access a resolver context that holds the execution context for this specific field.
 The type of the field is inferred from the resolver result but can also be specified explicitly.

 Another way to specify a resolver more cleanly is to add a method to your `Person` type.
-Since all members are resolvers we can specify a method in your class and the method arguments are injected from the context.
+Since all members are resolvers we can specify a method in our class and the method arguments are injected from the resolver context.

 Let me give you an example for that: